influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/setup/_index.md

 The `influx setup` command walks through the initial InfluxDB OSS setup process, creating a default user, organization, and bucket.

+{{% note %}}
+The user created in the InfluxDB setup process has full read and write access to all organizations in the database.
+{{% /note %}}

 ## Usage
 ```
 influx setup [flags]